Monday, May 24, 2021

 Summary:

-What can-be said about The Good, the Bad and the Ugly, that has not already been said.
-The Good, the Bad and the Ugly is arguably one of best westerns ever made, and though Sergio Leone would go on to direct two more excellent westerns, Once Upon a Time in the West and A Fistful of Dynamite.
-With the former widely being considered his masterpiece.
-There’s something about The Good, the Bad and the Ugly that makes it standout when compared to Sergio Leone’s other westerns.
-Where all of his films are known for their stylized visual sets pieces, ultimately The Good, the Bad and the Ugly has a narrative depth that arguably his strongest.
+After The Good, the Bad and the Ugly, Sergio Leone would go on to direct two more westerns, Once Upon a Time in the West and A Fistful of Dynamite; the former is widely considered his masterpiece.
+When compared to Sergio Leone’s other Dollars films, there’s something about The Good, the Bad and the Ugly that makes it stand out: its narrative has more depth than the two films that precede it.
+Ultimately, The Good, the Bad and the Ugly is an extraordinary cinema experience that is much more than a western; it is a film that transcends its genre.

 No matter how many times I watch The Good, the Bad and the Ugly, it is a film that remains as vibrant as the first time I saw it.
 That said, for anyone on the fence about buying The Good, the Bad and the Ugly yet again, I strongly recommend this new release from Kino Lorber.